msupply-foundation/msupply_docs/content/notify/scheduled.md

 {% endfor %}
 ```

-If your query returns only 1 row, you need to access the data using `query_name.0.column_name`, for example if you have a query with the number of sites that haven't syncd in teh last 24 hours, you would need to use a template like this:
+If your query returns only 1 row, you need to access the data using `query_name.0.column_name`, for example if you have a query with the number of sites that haven't syncd in the last 24 hours, you would need to use a template like this:

 ```markdown
 # Hello {{ recipient.name }}